How To: Configure the user risk policy

 Blocking a sign-in:

-- Prevents the generation of new user risk events for the affected user
+- Prevents the generation of new user risk detections for the affected user

-- Enables administrators to manually remediate the risk events affecting the user's identity and restore it to a secure state
+- Enables administrators to manually remediate the risk detections affecting the user's identity and restore it to a secure state

 Choosing a High threshold reduces the number of times a policy is triggered and minimizes the impact to users.
 However, it excludes Low and Medium users flagged for risk from the policy, which may not secure identities or devices that were previously suspected or known to be compromised.